 EtiopathogenesisThis section has been translated automatically.

-So far, more than 300 different mutations are known to occur in AS (Weber S et al. 2016).
-In up to 95 % of patients, causative variants can be detected in the previously known genes COL4A3, COL4A4 and COL4A5.
-These are mostly glycine, nonsense, splice site and frameshift variants as well as larger deletions or duplications.
+To date, more than 300 different mutations are known in AS (Weber S et al. 2016).
+In up to 95% of patients, causative variants can be detected in the previously known genes COL4A3, COL4A4 and COL4A5, mostly glycine, nonsense, splice site and frameshift variants as well as major deletions or duplications.

-In up to 85% of cases X-linked chromosomal inheritance with mutation of the COL4/A5 gene located on chromosome Xq22.3, which encodes the alpha35 chain of type IV collagen.
-In this inheritance, about 40% of all variants are missense variants, 10% are splice variants, 7% are nonsense variants and another 30% lead to a frameshift.
+In up to 85% of cases X-linked inheritance with mutation of the COL4/A5 gene located on chromosome Xq22.3, which encodes the alpha35 chain of type IV collagen.
+In this mode of inheritance, about 40% of all variants are missense alterations, 10% are splice variants, 7% are nonsense alterations, and another 30% result in frameshift.

-In 10-15% of cases autosomal recessive process with mutations of the COL4/A3 and COL/A4 genes, in 10% there is an autosomal recessive inheritance, the mutation is located on chromosome 2, gene locus q35-36.
-Affected can be the genes COL4A3 or COL4A4, which encode the alpha chains of type IV collagen.
+In 10-15% of cases autosomal recessive process with mutations of COL4/A3 and COL/A4 genes, In 10% there is an autosomal recessive inheritance, the mutation is located on chromosome 2, gene locus q35-36.
+The genes COL4A3 or COL4A4, which encode the alpha chains of type IV collagen, may be affected.